KyleGichez/KyleGichez/README.md

 For the past 2 years, I have professionally collaborated, learned, and gained experience in software MVC; designing, interpreting, developing, and testing software systems through hard work and dedication to my career in software development.

-Without much further ado, it's time to engage you with my GitHub repositories.
+Without much further ado, let's put in work for great career success and achievements in our lives.💰 ✔️